Sleep Apnea Treatment in Baltimore, MD

-Obstructive Sleep Apnea
+What Is Obstructive Sleep Apnea?

 This is the most common condition for which patients are followed in the Sleep Clinic.

-A condition that affects 24 percent of men and 9 percent woman if even mild degrees of the condition are considered, the sleep disruption with this syndrome is characterized by repetitive obstruction of the upper airway throughout the night -generally in the regions behind the base of the tongue.
-This often results in disturbed sleep quality, reduction and oxygen levels immediately following the events (potentially to a dangerous level), and release of a variety of stress hormones such as adrenalin as well as the resulting inflammatory mediators that can cause damage to many organs, particularly the brain and the heart.
+A condition that affects 24 percent of men and 9 percent of women if even mild degrees of the condition are considered, the sleep disruption with this syndrome is characterized by repetitive obstruction of the upper airway throughout the night -generally in the regions behind the base of the tongue.
+This often results in disturbed sleep quality, reduction in oxygen levels immediately following the events (potentially to a dangerous level), and release of a variety of stress hormones such as adrenalin as well as the resulting inflammatory mediators that can cause damage to many organs, particularly the brain and the heart.

 Years ago this condition was felt to occur almost exclusively in patients with obesity, but we now know there are many other causes including a variety of anatomic susceptibilities such as narrow airway, tonsillar size, and position and size of the jaw bone.
 Many muscular and neurologic conditions can also predispose to this, and even entering menopause by itself can increase the risk for sleep apnea to 24 percent in women, including those with normal body mass index.

-The term sleep apnea generally implies the condition known as “obstructive” sleep apnea.(ie 95% of sleep apnea patients have obstructive apnea There is a much less common form of sleep apnea known as “central” sleep apnea which is potentially seen in patients with cardiac or neurologic disease, or a subset of otherwise healthy patients who developed central apnea simply by being placed on standard airway pressure therapy.
+The term sleep apnea generally implies the condition known as “obstructive” sleep apnea (ie 95% of sleep apnea patients have obstructive apnea).
+There is a much less common form of sleep apnea known as “central” sleep apnea which is potentially seen in patients with cardiac or neurologic disease, or a subset of otherwise healthy patients who developed central apnea simply by being placed on standard airway pressure therapy.
 As opposed to the periods of apnea (or breathing cessation) being explained by the throat closing, central sleep apnea is explained by lack of effort made to take the breath during sleep.

-Even in the absence of these symptoms however, the condition should be considered in patients with the comorbidities noted above, as treating the sleep apnea will often improve the success in treating the medical condition/comorbidity.
-For instance, patients with high blood pressure may often find that successful treatment of sleep apnea will results and reduction or elimination of the need for the blood pressure medicines.
+Even in the absence of these symptoms, however, the condition should be considered in patients with the comorbidities noted above, as treating sleep apnea will often improve the success in treating the medical condition/comorbidity.
+For instance, patients with high blood pressure may often find that successful treatment of sleep apnea will result in the reduction or elimination of the need for blood pressure medicines.

-Estimates at this point are still that 80 percent of the population in our country with his condition do not even know they have it.
+Estimates at this point are still that 80 percent of the population in our country with this condition do not even know they have it.
 In addition to placing them at risk for these comorbidities, we know that severe apnea can even reduce how long we will live!

 The opportunities to diagnose the condition have improved over the past few years with the increased use of home sleep testing, which is generally appropriate in patients who have moderate to high risk for sleep apnea.
 These studies are generally more convenient for patients as they can be done at home, are not particularly cumbersome, and are more readily covered by insurance.
-In-lab testing for the condition offers the advantage of excluding other sleep disorders and also to potentially document successful response to therapy such as nasal positive airway pressure (PAP) therapy during the one night study.
+In-lab testing for the condition offers the advantage of excluding other sleep disorders and also potentially document successful response to therapy such as nasal positive airway pressure (PAP) therapy during the one-night study.